 And I will dwell in the house of the Lord

 Forever.
-Psalm 23:5-6 NKJV
+Psalm 23:5-6 (NKJV)

 11 “I am the good shepherd.
 The good shepherd gives His life for the sheep.
-John 10:11 NKJV
+John 10:11 (NKJV)

 There are many shepherds who come over us at one time or another.
-Many were kind and thoughtful, others neglectful or mean-spirited.
+Many are kind and thoughtful, others neglectful or mean-spirited.
 But only One would lay down His life for us so that we may live.
 He is the true Good Shepherd of our souls.

+When I look back over my life, I see so many key decisions I made that led to an abundance of blessings for my soul.
+For many of them, I was not even walking with God at the time, but He was still shepherding me.
 Most of these decisions did not lead to any great recognizable achievement or accomplishment, but they did provide the daily sustenance, partnership, love, fellowship, and encouragement that I needed.
 And over time, the distracting noise of life slowly quieted enough to hear the still, small voice of the Lord, the Good Shepherd.
-He is there for all of us every waking or sleeping moment.
+He is there for all of us, every waking or sleeping moment.

 Reflection